Animation Highlight

 Where It Lands

-We worked across scripting, storyboarding, visual design and full animation production, building a body of content that was not only practical and easy to understand, but deeply aligned with the people and places it was made for.
-Something that didn’t just explain policy, but felt like it belonged.
+We worked across scripting, storyboarding, visual design, and full animation production, building a body of content that was not only practical and easy to understand, but deeply aligned with the people and places it was made for.
+Something that didn’t just explain issues, but shared real experiences and solutions.

 We’re proud to have helped tell this story, and even prouder to support a vital Australian program doing the work where it’s most needed, with the people who know it best.